These notes are a guide to the questions and answers that typically arise when one party needs another’s permission for erecting scaffolding.

 Section 171A of the Highways Act 1980 will enable charges to be levied by highways authorities when scaffolding remains in place for longer than a reasonable period, but this provision is not yet in force.

-Scaffolding qualifies as operational development under the planning legislation and so as something for which planning permission may be required.
+Scaffolding qualifies as operational development under the planning legislation and so is something for which planning permission may be required.
 If you have planning permission for a new permanent structure it is usually assumed that you can erect the necessary temporary scaffolding for building it.
-A temporary structure, being one in place for no more than 28 days, anyway does not require planning permission.
+A temporary structure – one in place for no more than 28 days – anyway does not require planning permission.

 Where the scaffolding is not ancillary to a new building with planning consent and the scaffolding will be in place for more than 28 days it is – strictly speaking – necessary to obtain a planning consent for it.
 An alternative would be to obtain a comfort letter from the planning authority stating that no enforcement action will be taken in respect of your proposed scaffolding.
 Enforcement of planning law is a matter that requires a finding on the part of the planning authority that it is expedient to issue an enforcement notice having regard to the provisions of the relevant public plan and to any other material considerations.